avTranscoder/avTranscoder/USAGE.md

 * the property is not accessible in the header.

 For the second point, you can launch a deeper analysis.
-This is the case if you would like to have access to the GOP structure of a video stream:
+For instance, you might like to access to the GOP structure:
 ```python
 # create InputFile
 inputFile = avtranscoder.InputFile("/path/to/media/file.mov")